texel-org/color/README.md

 // gamut map to sRGB but return linear sRGB const lrgb = gamutMapOKLCH(oklch, sRGBGamut, sRGBLinear);

-// or gamut map to sRGB but return OKLCH
+// or gamut map to sRGB but return OKLCH (does not perform RGB clip) const lch = gamutMapOKLCH(oklch, sRGBGamut, OKLCH);
-// note, when finally converting this back to sRGB you will likely
-// want to clip the result to 0..1 bounds due to floating point loss const lch = gamutMapOKLCH(oklch, sRGBGamut, OKLCH);
 ```